SRVN6/markdown-portfolio/_includes/03-links.md

-You can check out my other talks and streams at [vinodh.com/talkswithvino]{https://vinodh.com/talkswithvino}
+you can check out my other talks and streams at [vinodh.com/talkswithvino]{https://vinodh.com/talkswithvino}